 Most placer discoveries throughout history in Utah resulted in minimal recoveries, as much of the gold was extremely fine, and not in significant quantities to warrant much attention from the early miners.
 Much more attention was given to other minerals, but production requires significant money, and cyanide leaching techniques that are out of reach for most recreational prospectors.
 Still, there are plenty of creeks and rivers throughout the state that yield gold.

 Since the gold in Utah is generally very fine, it is important to be careful when panning, or gold can easily be lost.
 If there is enough water you can run a sluice box which will help you process more material, but in much of the state you will have a hard time finding any water at all.

 There are thousands of old hard rock mines and prospects throughout Utah that produced some gold as byproducts of silver, lead, zinc, etc. Creeks and rivers near these mines always have potential to produce some gold for a placer miner, but many have had little reported about them due to lack of any significant concentrations.
 A few areas that have documented placer workings are listed below.

 The general area southwest of Salt Lake City has fine gold in the creeks near the Bingham Mine in the Oquirrh Mountains.
 In addition to lode mining, many placers have been exploited in this area.

-Johnson and Recapture Creeks in the Abajo Mountains.
+Johnson Creek and Recapture Creeks in the Abajo Mountains.

-Utah has an abundance of public land open for recreational prospecting.
+One great thing about Utah is that it has an abundance of public land that is still wide open for recreational prospecting.
 No permit is required for non-motorized methods such as panning, sluicing, or drywashing.
 Suction dredges are limited to 4” in diameter and have seasonal limitations as well.
 Contact the Utah Division of Water Rights for additional information.